boogiemedia/compare-files/README.md

 # Image Comparison Script

-This Python script compares images in two directories and prints the names of images that are not similar.
+This Python script compares images and files in two directories.
+It identifies and prints the names of files present in one directory but not in the other, checks the sizes of compressed files, and compares images based on their pixel values.

 ## Requirements and usage